pawelc/docs/toread_copulas.md

 2015 - Tail negative dependence and its applications for aggregate loss modeling 2015 - Copula variational inference
 2015 - Copula models in Machine Learning
-2016 - Examination and visualisation of the simplifying assumption for vine copulas in three dimensions 2016 - Forecasting Financial Returns: A Copula-Based Method and a Robust Test 2016 - Hybrid Copula Bayesian Networks
+2015 - On mixtures of copulas and mixing coefficients 2016 - Examination and visualisation of the simplifying assumption for vine copulas in three dimensions 2016 - Forecasting Financial Returns: A Copula-Based Method and a Robust Test 2016 - Hybrid Copula Bayesian Networks